ezakto/statiq/README.md

 ### Local variables

-You can set local variables for each source file, by placing a json object in its first line:
+You can set local variables for each source file, by placing a yaml/json object in its first lines:

-    {
-      "title": "Index page"
-    };
+    title: Index page
+    ---

     Welcome!
     ========
     ...

-*Notice the required semicolon at the end of the json object.*
+*Notice the required triple dash (`---`) at the end of the variables.*
 Then your template could look like:

     <!doctype html>